richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 It attempts to list the roles in the order in which they are involved in the process, but no meaning is otherwise attached.

-Roles are listed as singular, but more than one individual can be involved.

-##  The Document Editor or Author
+##  The Document Editor or Author {#doceditor}

-Most IETF Working Groups focus their efforts on a document, or set of documents, that capture the results of the group's work.
-A Working Group generally designates a person or persons to serve as the Editor for a particular document.
+Most Working Groups focus their efforts on one or more documents that capture the results of the group's work.
+A Working Group generally designates a person to serve as the Editor for a particular document.
 The Document Editor is responsible for ensuring that the contents of the document accurately reflect the decisions that have been made by the working group.

-When a document is composed and edited mainly by one or more individuals they may be referred to as the document authors.
+When a document is composed and edited mainly by an individual, they may be referred to as the Document Author.
 The distinction is not significant.
+This document will use the term Document Editor.

-When a Document Editor/Author is a Chair of the same working group, a co-chair should manage the process around the document.
+When a Document Editor is a Chair of the same working group, a co-chair should manage the process around the document.
 If a co-chair is not available, the process must be monitored carefully to ensure ensure that the resulting documents accurately reflect the consensus of the Working Group and that all processes are followed.
+This can be the collective obligation of all parties involved in the document.

-## The Working Group Chair
+## The Working Group Chair {#wgchair}

-Each IETF Working Group is headed by a chair (or by co-chairs) with the responsibility for directing the group's activities, presiding over the group's meetings, and ensuring that the commitments of the group with respect to its role in the Internet standards process are
+Each Working Group is headed by a chair with the responsibility for directing the group's activities, presiding over the group's meetings, and ensuring that the commitments of the group with respect to its role in the Internet standards process are